Hickory Nuts and a cake.

-It is November 16, 2015.
-Today my mama is celebrating her sixth birthday in Heaven.
+November 16, 2020.
+Today my mama is celebrates her 11th birthday in Heaven.

-We always had Hickory Nut Cake for Mama’s birthday.
+We always had Hickory Nut Cake for her birthday.
+We still do.

 Now we eat it in honor of her – and in memory.